Primase: In viruses and plasmids

 AEP enzymes are widespread, and can be found encoded in mobile genetic elements including virus/phages and plasmids.
 They either use them as a sole replication protein or in combination with other replication-associated proteins, such as helicases and, less frequently, DNA polymerases.
 Whereas the presence of AEP in eukaryotic and archaeal viruses is expected in that they mirror their hosts, bacterial viruses and plasmids also as frequently encode AEP-superfamily enzymes as they do DnaG-family primases.
 A great diversity of AEP families has been uncovered in various bacterial plasmids by comparative genomics surveys.
-Their evolutionary history is currently unknown, as these found in bacteria and baceriophages appear too different from their archaeo-eukaryotic homologs for a recent horizontal gene transfer.
+Their evolutionary history is currently unknown, as these found in bacteria and bacteriophages appear too different from their archaeo-eukaryotic homologs for a recent horizontal gene transfer.